 A complete history of the formation of FISA BC can be found in a book by Victoria Cunningham, entitled Justice Achieved: The political struggle of independent schools in British Columbia, published by Academy Press in 2002.

-There are five member associations within FISA BC:
+There are five member associations within FISA BC (statistics from 2021-22):

-- The Association of Christian Schools International in British Columbia (ACSIBC) represents approximately 30 evangelical Christian schools with a commitment to instill knowledge, wisdom and a biblical worldview in students trained to love God and contribute to the public good.
+- The Association of Christian Schools International in British Columbia (ACSIBC) represents approximately 23 evangelical Christian schools with a commitment to instil knowledge, wisdom and a biblical worldview in students trained to love God and contribute to the public good.

-- The Associate Member Group (AMG) encompasses over 120 individual schools such as Montessori, Waldorf, special needs schools, and religious schools (among them evangelical Protestant, Jewish, Sikh, and Seventh-day Adventist schools).
+- The Associate Member Society of the FISA BC (AMS) encompasses 152 individual schools such as Montessori, Waldorf, IB, special needs schools, First Nations schools, Online Learning schools, speciality-focused schools (Arts-based, STEM-based, International Ed, Outdoor Ed)and religious schools (among them evangelical Protestant, Seventh-day Adventist, Jewish, Sikh, Muslim schools).

-FISA BC represents 307 schools enrolling approximately 94% of the students attending independent schools in British Columbia.
-These five member associations select directors to serve on the FISA BC Board of Directors, which formulates the policies with which the organization advances its mission.
+FISA BC represents 329 schools enrolling 85,818 students.
+Approximately 95% of the students attending independent schools in British Columbia are enrolled in FISA BC member schools.
+The five associations that comprise FISA BC select directors to serve on the Board of Directors, which formulates the policies with which the organization advances its mission.

-Additional information on BC independent schools can be found on the website of the Independent Schools website.
+Additional information on BC independent schools can be found on the Independent School Information for Administrators webpage.

 To learn how to become a member, please visit the “How to become a FISA BC member” page.